zalando/skipper/docs/reference/filters.md

 Headers from the incoming request will be copied into the request that is being done to the webhook endpoint.
-It is possible to copy headers from the webhook response into the continuing request by specifying the headers to copy as a second argument to the filter.
+It is possible to copy headers from the webhook response into the continuing request by specifying the headers to copy as an optional second argument to the filter.

 Responses from the webhook with status code less than 300 will be authorized, the rest will be unauthorized.